Sanmeet-EWU/readme-creation-swoop/ReadMeDraft.txt

 Current Solution:
 Data across the hospital is distributed.
 This leads to inefficiencies with patient records, staff scheduling, inventory management, and patient appointments since information must be shuffled between the different branches of the hospital.

 Proposed Solution:
-A centralized system that manages the hospital's state data and allows for the accessing and editing of said data by staff members with the correct clearance.
+A centralized system that manages the hospital's state data and allows for the accessing and editing of said data by staff members with the correct clearance, improving user experience for doctors, nurses, admin, and patients.